-- Award the contract to the tenderer which has submitted a tender: - which complies with the formal requirements and the eligibility rules; - whose total budget is within the maximum budget available for the project; - which meets the minimum technical requirements specified in the tender dossier; and - which is the best value for money (satisfying all of the above conditions). - Cancel the tender procedure
+- Award the contract to the tenderer which has submitted a tender: - which complies with the formal requirements and the eligibility rules; - whose total budget is within the maximum budget available for the project; - which meets the minimum technical requirements specified in the tender dossier; and

+- which is the best value for money (satisfying all of the above conditions). - Cancel the tender procedure

-(See point 2.4.13.).
+(See Section 2.6.13.).

-The Evaluation Report is drawn up.
-The Contracting Authority will then take its decision.
+The evaluation report is drawn up.
+The contracting authority will then take its decision.

-The entire procedure (technical and financial evaluation) is recorded in an evaluation report (see template in Annex B11) to be signed by the chairperson, the secretary and all evaluators This must be submitted to the competent authority of the European Commission, which must decide whether or not to accept its recommendations.
+The entire procedure (technical and financial evaluation) is recorded in an evaluation report (see template in Annex B11) to be signed by the chairperson, the secretary and all evaluators.
+This must be submitted to the competent authority of the European Commission, which must decide whether or not to accept its recommendations.